Altoros/rack/README.md

 ## Foreman integration

-You can add Procfile to your application and Rack charm will use it for deployment.
+You can add Procfile to your application and Rack to start additional processes or replace default application server:

 Example Procfile: